ammarozkan/TBWG/README.md

 #### Controller Communicating System (CCS)

-Server should listen to the invoking client connection requests all the time.
+Core should listen to the invoking client connection requests all the time.
 When a client wants to join, server needs to accept it and then ask it which character to choose in server.
 If there's no empty characters, controller should be able to join as a new character aswell.